sourcehut-mirrors/thdawn/roadmap.md

 * implementing directional moving sprites for the player
 * implement background speed changes
 * implement first chapter of stage to flesh out API's needed
+  * and all bullet types needed for it
-* implement simple reigeki bomb
+* implement simple bomb (mof reigeki, or eosd reimu B)
+* implement gameover
 * boss aura
 * boss spell circle
 * spell tracking and hud